What Is Ménière Disease?

 Drop attacks (Tumarkin otolithic crisis)

-Sudden falls without loss of consciousness, due to abrupt stimulation of the otolithic organs.
-Occurs in more advanced stages, in 5-10% of patients.
+Sudden falls without loss of consciousness, caused by abrupt stimulation of the otolithic organs.
+Occurs in advanced stages, in 5-10% of patients.

 Diagnosis

-The diagnosis of Ménière disease is clinical, based on the presence of the classic tetrad and exclusion of other causes.
+Ménière disease diagnosis is clinical, based on the classic tetrad and exclusion of other causes.
 The diagnostic criteria were revised in 2015 by AAO-HNS and the Bárány Society, simplifying and standardizing the diagnosis.

 🏥AAO-HNS / Bárány Society 2015 Diagnostic Criteria